ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 CKEditor 5 allows for typing both at inner and outer boundaries of links to make the editing easier for the users.

 **To type inside a link**, move the caret to its (start or end) boundary.
-As long as the link remains highlighted (by default: blue), typing and and applying formatting will be done within its boundaries:
+As long as the link remains highlighted (by default: blue), typing and applying formatting will be done within its boundaries:

 {@img assets/img/typing-inside.gif 770 The animation showing typing inside the link in CKEditor 5 rich text editor.}